AlEmerich/.space_custom/README.md

-# custom_config
+# dotfiles
-Save computer configuratio spacemacs, terminator, tmux and awesome
+Save computer configuration spacemacs, termite and awesome.
+Installation script install everything from scratch.

 Needs to be cloned with `--recursive` in order to get submodules (awesome-copycats and spacemacs)